 TGaz editor: add the marked text after the following paragraph of 11.22.6.4.4.3:

 An RSTA that indicated delayed reporting shall provide TOA feedback to the ISTA, if the ISTA initiates another measurement sequence after MinToaReady, but before MaxToaAvailable, see Figure 11-yx.
 This TOA feedback is carried in the LMR frame of this new measurement sequence and can be either valid or invalid as indicated by the invalid Measurement field in the LMR frame.

+(#5) The Dialog Token field of the LMR frame shall be copied from the Sounding Dialog Token subfield in the Ranging NDP Announcement frame that preceded the NDP which is used for the reported measurement

 11.22.6.4.3 Measurement Exchange in TB Mode